 A third historically-based policymaking reality that works against a proactive U.S. foreign policy toward Africa is congressional neglect of the African continent.
 A variety of constitutionally mandated prerogatives, including the confirmation of presidential appointees, the convening of hearings, and the drafting and voting of key legislation, suggests that Congress theoretically should play an important role.
 Like their White House counterparts, however, members of Congress historically have neglected Africa relative to other regions of perceived greater interest.
-Reelection pressures and time constraints imposed by terms of office (two years for Representatives and six years for Senators) force them to select and prioritize the domestic and the international issues which will receive their attention.
-Since the primary objective of most members is to be reelected, and since most U.S. citizens know or care very little about the African continent, conventional wisdom suggests that it is politically unwise to focus too much time on Africa.
+Reelection pressures and time constraints imposed by terms of office (two years for Representatives and six years for Senators) force them to select elected, and since most U.S. citizens know or care very little about the African continent, conventional wisdom suggests that it is politically unwise to focus too much time on Africa.
 As a result, membership on the Africa subcommittees is among the least desired congressional positions in both houses of Congress, and is often relegated to relatively junior Representatives and Senators.
 Senator Jeff Flake (R-AZ), for example, elected for the first time in 2012 and who is not running for re-election in 2018, currently serves as chair of the Africa and Global Health Policy Subcommittee of the Senate Foreign Relations Committee.
 The more veteran Representative Christopher Smith (R-NJ), elected for the first time in 1980, serves as the chair of the Africa, Global Health, Global Human Rights, and International Organization Subcommittee of the House Foreign Affairs Committee.
+The

+Organization Subcommittee of the House Foreign Affairs Committee.
 The biography maintained on his congressional website nonetheless makes clear that his interests lie more with the topical aspects (e.g., Global Health) rather than the regional (i.e., Africa) aspects of his subcommittee's work.6